At St. Andrew’s we want you and your family to fully enjoy the privilege of Christian Baptism. Therefore, some

 In our baptismal service the whole congregation joins the parents and Godparents in making the promises on behalf of the child.
 This underscores the importance of sharing such an event with the “Family of the Church” rather than having it a private affair.
 Because baptism has as a primary purpose the inclusion of the baptized person into the life of the parish, all baptisms are performed by the Rector to whom charge of the congregation has been given or his designated associate clergy.

 At our Mt Pleasant location, we set aside the first weekend of the month for baptisms, though there are occasionally exceptions.
-The service choices currently are the Sunday, 9 am. service in the Ministry Center Sanctuary, the Sunday, 9 am service in the Historic Church, or the Sunday 10:45 am traditional service in the Historic Church.
+The service choices currently are the Sunday, 9 am & 10:45 am services in the Ministry Center Sanctuary, or the 10:45 am traditional service in the Historic Church.
 At City Church and Park Circle, the dates for baptism are at the discretion of the lead pastor.

 Adults who desire to be baptized may be baptized on Sunday mornings as well.
 In addition to performing baptisms as part of our worship services, we also offer baptism by immersion for all ages in the ocean during the warmer months.
 Contact the Rector’s Personal Assistant for these additional dates.
 Adults who are becoming members and have not yet been baptized may also be baptized during our New Members’ Service.

 To schedule a baptism, please contact Nancy Sapakoff, the Rector’s Personal Assistant (NSapakoff@StAndrews.Church or call 843.284.4324).
 Usually a 30 minute meeting is scheduled with the Rev’d John Burley in preparation for a baptism.